 The bilingual program is offered to students from Kindergarten through to Year 6.
 We are proud to have developed a pathway with a local high school to ensure continuation of the program.

 Tingalpa State School is located in the Brisbane Metropolitan region, 12km east of the CBD.

 Tingalpa State School offers a French-Australian bilingual program, following its inauguration in June 2015 by the French Ambassador in Australia with the support of the Department of Education and Training and the French Ministry of Education.

-The French-Australian Preschool in Red Hill was started in 1969 and is officially recognised by the French Ministry of Education, and as such is part of the AEFE overseas network of French Schools.
-It is also accredited by the Australian Government with approval for 128 places (2015) spread across 5 classes of “petites” and “moyennes” sections.
+The French-Australian Preschool in Canberra was started in 1973.
+It is officially recognised by the French Ministry of Education, and as such is part of the AEFE overseas network of French Schools.
+It is also accredited by the Australian Government via ACECQA, the Australian Children’s Education and Care Quality Authority, with approval for 132 places spread across 6 classes of “petites” (age 3 to 4) and “moyennes” (age 4 to 5) sections.

 Telopea Park School, Lycée Franco-Australien, is a unique school.
 It has a long proud history, having taken its first students in 1923.
 Since 1983 is has been a binational French-Australian school, established as the result of an agreement between the Governments of France and Australia.
 The agreement sets the parameters within which the school operates.

 Since 2018, Unley High School has delivered South Australia’s first secondary French Bilingual Binational Program with a harmonised French and Australian curriculum.
 From 2022 Unley High School will offer the International Baccalaureate as a senior year’s pathway for French Bilingual Binational Program students along with traditional VET and SACE opportunities.